Kntnt/kntnt-page-blocks/README.md

 A *block width* is the width of a block.
 It’s determned by following mutual exclusive block-level classes:

-* `wide`: The block becomes as wide as possible.
+* `width-wide`: The block becomes as wide as possible.
 Typically, it runs from left to right edge of the viewport.
 This is default.
-* `narrow`: The block becomes as wide as possible up to a limit.
+* `width-narrow`: The block becomes as wide as possible up to a limit.
 The limit is determiend by the custom property `--blocks-narrow-width`.

 A *block minimum height* is the lowest height that a block can assume.
 It’s determned by following mutual exclusive block-level classes: